Types of Programmatic Advertising & Examples of Best Campaigns | 21 Nov, 2022

 A programmatic strategy may vary depending on the goal and key performance indicator (KPI).
-Thus, before planning a programmatic campaign, it’s critical to set goal(s) and KPI(s).
-Once at least one goal and KPI is decided upon, you’ll be better positioned to plan the campaign and determine its success once it’s live.
+Thus, before planning a programmatic campaign, it’s critical to set a goal(s) and KPI(s).
+Once at least one goal and KPI are decided upon, you’ll be better positioned to plan the campaign and determine its success once it’s live.

-Some KPIs you may want to track include CPC (cost-per-click, or the total cost divided by total clicks), cost per action (CPA), CPA (cost per acquisition), Return on Ad Spend.
+Some KPIs you may want to track include CPC (cost-per-click, or the total cost divided by total clicks), cost per action (CPA), CPA (cost per acquisition), and Return on Ad Spend.

-Examples of Successful Programmatic Ad Campaign – Case studies
+Examples of Successful Programmatic Ad Campaign – Case Studies

 Here are some of the successful programmatic ad campaigns:

-Programmatic advertising campaign 1
+Programmatic Advertising Campaign 1